History of the bicycle

+1886 Rover safety bicycle at the British Motor Museum.
+The first modern bicycle, it had a rear-wheel-drive and was chain-driven with two similar-sized wheels.
+Dunlop's pneumatic tire was added to the bicycle in 1888.

 Early history and unverified claims

 There are several early claims regarding the invention of the bicycle, but these remain unverified.
 A sketch from around 1500 AD is attributed to Gian Giacomo Caprotti, a pupil of Leonardo da Vinci, but it was described by Hans-Erhard Lessing in 1998 as a purposeful fraud, a description now generally accepted.
 However, the authenticity of the bicycle sketch is still vigorously maintained by followers of Augusto Marinoni, a lexicographer and philologist, who was entrusted by the Commissione Vinciana of Rome with the transcription of Leonardo's Codex Atlanticus.
 A three-wheeled wheelchair powered by hand cranks was built in either 1655 or 1680 by a disabled German man, Stephan Farffler, who wanted to be able to maintain his mobility.
 This three-wheeled device is believed to have been a precursor to the modern-day tricycle and bicycle.

 In Japan, a pedal-powered tricycle called Rikushu-honsha was described by Hiraishi Kuheiji Tokimitsu (1696-1771) in 1732, with the record currently owned by the Hikone Public Library, Hikone.
 However, this tricycle was not further developed, and bicycles did not occur in Japan until they were imported from Europe.
 Later, and equally unverified, is the contention that a certain "Comte de Sivrac" developed a célérifère in 1792, demonstrating it at the Palais-Royal in France.
 The célérifère supposedly had two wheels set on a rigid wooden frame and no steering, directional control being limited to that attainable by leaning.
 A rider was said to have sat astride the machine and pushed it along using alternate feet.
 It is now thought that the two-wheeled célérifère never existed (though there were four-wheelers) and it was instead a misinterpretation by the well-known French journalist Louis Baudry de Saunier in 1891.